pebble225/RPG-Game/README.md

 `sudo apt install libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

-In vs code open the project folder and run:
+In vs code install the "C/C++ Extension Pack" from the store and then open the project folder and run:

 `git submodule init` and `git submodule update`